zacwong2151/tp/docs/UserGuide.md

 Format: `clear`

-### Add an event [coming soon]
+### Create an event [coming soon]

-Volunteer Coordinators can add new events by specifying the following parameters.
+Volunteer Coordinators can create new events by specifying the following parameters.
 * Roles needed
 * Date and Time
 * Location